alexcavender/wordpress-ajax-load-more/README.md

 ###How do I style the blog posts that are loaded?

 1. Everything inside the <article> tag within functions.php can be customized (lines 24-32) Examples include grabbing the post thumbnail  the_post_thumbnail() and any wordpress template tags one would traditionally use.

+### Will this work with my theme?

+1. This should work with any WordPress theme. it has been designed to work out of the box with any underscores theme